 6.1.
-BBA Special Degree - Requirements for Award of Degree
+BBA Honours Degree - Requirements for Award of Degree

-- o Pursue the relevant programme of study for a minimum period of four academic years, complete a total of 124credits, and; - o Obtain a minimum GPA of 2.00 - o Obtain grades of C or above in course units with not more than one poor grade (C- or D+ or D) per semester and total number of poor grades should not exceed 04 for the whole study programme - o No fail grade (E) - o Should complete auxiliary course units and - Fulfill all the requirements above within a maximum of 07 academic years of original enrollment in the university other than approved medical withdrawal.

-6.2.
-B.Com.
-Special Degree - Requirements for Award of Degree

-- o Pursue the relevant programme of study for a minimum period of four academic years, complete a total of 124credits, and; - o Obtain a minimum GPA of 2.00 - o Obtain grades of C or above in course units with not more than one poor grade (C- or D+ or D) per semester and total number of poor grades should not exceed 04 for the whole study programme - o No fail grade (E) - o Should complete auxiliary course units and - o Fulfill all the requirements above within a maximum of 07 academic years of original enrollment in the university other than approved medical withdrawal.
+- Pursue the relevant programme of study for a minimum period offour academic years, complete a total of 124 credits, and; - o Obtain a minimum GPA of 2.00 - Obtain grades of C or above in course units with not more than one poor grade (C- or D+ or D) per semester and total number ofpoor grades should not exceed 04 for the whole study programme - o No fail grade (E) - o Should complete auxiliary course units and - o Fulfill all the requirements above within a maximum of 07 academic years of original enrollment in the university other than approved medical withdrawal. - 6.2.
+B.Com Honours Degree Requirements for Awardof Degree - Pursue the relevant programme of study for a minimum period offour academic years, complete a total of 124 credits, and; - o Obtain a minimum GPA of 2.00 - Obtain grades of C or above in course units with not more than one poor grade (C- or D+ or D) per semester and total number ofpoor grades should not exceed 04 for the whole study programme - o No fail grade (E) - o Should complete auxiliary course units and - o Fulfill all the requirements above within a maximum of 07 academic years of original enrollment in the university other than approved medical withdrawal.

 6.3.
-B.Sc. in MIT General Degree - Requirements for Award of Degree
+B.Sc. in MIT - Requirements for Award of Degree

-- o To be eligible, a candidate should have completed total of 97 credits, and should also have obtained the following; - o A minimum GPA of 2.00 - o Obtain grades of C or above in course units with not more than one poor grade (C- or D+ or D) per semester and total number of poor grades should not exceed 03 for the whole study programme - o No fail grade (E) - o Should complete auxiliary course units and - o A candidate should have fulfilled all the above requirements within a maximum period of 06 academic years of original enrollment in the university excluding periods of absence caused by medical or other valid reasons acceptable to the Faculty board and Senate.

-6.4.
-Requirement for Award of Class- BBA/ B.Com Special Degree
+- To be eligible, a candidate should have completed total of 97 credits, and should also have obtained the following; - o A minimum GPA of 2.00 - Obtain grades of C or above in course units with not more than one poor grade (C- or D+ or D) per semester and total number of poor grades should not exceed 03 for the whole study programme - o No fail grade (E) - o Should complete auxiliary course units and - A candidate should have fulfilled all the above requirements within a maximum period of 06 academic years of original enrollment in the university excluding periods of absence caused by medical or other valid reasons acceptable to the Faculty board and Senate. - 6.4.
+Requirement for Award of Class- BBA / B.Com Honours Degree - 6.4.1.

-6.4.1.
 First Class Honors